Surfaces that become isotopic after Dehn filling: Compressing sequences

 \begin{proof} The proof is by induction on $\angle(F_i)$.
 Let $D$ and $E$ be as in Definition \ref{d:angle}.
 If $\angle(F_i)=0$ then $D=E$.
 In this case $F_{i-1}=F_{i+1}$, and we can obtain a smaller compressing sequence by removing the subsequence $\{F_i, F_{i+1}\}$.

 If $\angle(F_i)=1$ then $D \cap E=\emptyset$.
 There are now two subcases:

 {\it Case 1.} Either $D$ or $E$ is honest, or they are both dishonest and have disjoint witnesses.
+Up to symmetry, there are now two further subcases.

-In this case let $F_-$ denote the surface obtained from $F_{i-1}$ by compressing along $E$.
-Note that $F_-$ can also be obtained from $F_{i+1}$ by compressing along $D$.
-We now alter the original compressing sequence by replacing $F_i$ with $F_-$.
+{\it Subcase 1.1.} $E$ is a compressing disk for $F_{i-1}$ and $D$ is a compressing disk for $F_{i+1}$.
+Then $F_-$, the surface obtained from $F_{i-1}$ by compressing along $E$, can also be obtained from $F_{i+1}$ by compressing along $D$.
+In this case we alter the original compressing sequence by replacing $F_i$ with $F_-$.
 The new sequence has at most two new thick levels (namely, $F_{i \pm 1}$), but they both have smaller width than $F_i$.

+{\it Subcase 1.2.} $E$ is not a compressing disk for $F_{i-1}$.
+Then $\bdy E$ bounds a disk $E'$ on $F_{i-1}$.
+Since $\bdy E$ did not bound a disk on $F_i$, it follows that $E'$ contains at least one of the two copies of $D$ that are subdisks of $F_{i-1}$.
+If $E'$ only contains one of these copies, then $\bdy E$ was parallel to $\bdy D$ on $F_{i-1}$, and thus $D \cup E$ is isotopic to a sphere meeting $F_{i-1}$ in a single circle.
+Thus, compressing $F_i$ along $D$ produces the surface $F_{i-1}$, together with a discarded component that lies in a ball.
+Similarly, compressing $F_i$ along $E$ produces the surface $F_{i+1}$, together with a discarded surface in a ball.
+By the irreducibility of $M(\alpha)$, it follows that $F_{i-1}$ is isotopic to $F_{i+1}$, and thus we can obtain a smaller compressing sequence by removing the subsequence $\{F_i,F_{i+1}\}$.

+If $E' \subset F_{i-1}$ contains both copies of $D$, and $E$ and $D$ were on opposite sides of $F_i$, then $E'$ can be pushed off of $F_{i-1}$ (to the $D$ side) so that $E \cup E'$ is a sphere meeting $F_i$ in a single loop.
+In this case again, the surface $F_{i-1}$ is the same as $F_{i+1}$, and thus there is a smaller compressing sequence.

+Finally, if $E'$ contains both copies of $D$, and $E$ and $D$ were on the same side of $F_i$, then $F_{i-1}$ is isotopic to the surface obtained from $F_{i+1}$ by compressing along $D$, following by discarding a trivial sphere.
+Thus, removing $F_i$ from the original compressing sequence produces a smaller one.

 {\it Case 2.} $D$ and $E$ are dishonest, and the witness for one contains the witness for the other.
 Let $D'$ and $E'$ denote the two witnesses, and assume $E' \subset D'$.
 Let $A$ denote the annulus that is the closure of $D' \setminus E'$.
 If $A \cap K =\emptyset$, then the sphere $D \cup A \cup E$ is essential in $M$, violating irreducibility.
 We conclude $A \cap K \ne \emptyset$.
 It follows that $D$ is a compressing disk for $F_{i+1} \cap M$ in $M$, and compressing along this disk produces the surface $F_{i-1}$.
 Hence, we may produce a new compressing sequence by simply removing the surface $F_i$ from the original one.
 The surface $F_{i+1}$ may now be a thick level of the new compressing sequence, but its width is smaller than the width of $F_i$.
 Hence, we have produced a smaller compressing sequence.